Last Update: May 2020

 1 Season (19 Episodes)

-Every now and again a TV series comes along that is truly ahead of its time.
-These shows tend to either sink or swim due to their innovation.
-With many succumbing to the studio axe before finding an audience.
-My So-Called Life was one of those shows, finding itself axed before it had a chance to prove its worth.
-Only finding a dedicated audience after the curtain had fallen on one of the finest teenage TV dramas.
+Now and again, a TV series comes along that is truly ahead of its time.
+These shows tend to either sink or swim due to their innovation, with many succumbing to the studio axe before finding an audience.
+My So-Called Life was one of those shows, seeing itself axed before it had a chance to prove its worth.
+Only finding a dedicated audience after the curtain had fallen on one of the most beautiful teenage TV dramas.

 However, despite the series never having had the chance to expand and develop, the 19 episodes we have are sublime.
-Paving the way for many classic teen dramas ranging from Skins to Euphoria.
-This was one of the first TV dramas to treat teenagers as real people, and not mere caricatures.
-While layering its narrative with the real problems teenagers faced in mid 90s America.
-Not just challenging but smashing the teen TV model that had come before it.
+Paving the way for many of the classic teen dramas of proceeding years, ranging from Skins to Euphoria.
+While pioneering a more nuanced character development arc for the teenager, rather than playing to simple stereotypes.
+In turn, layering its narrative with the real problems teenagers faced in mid 90s America, challenging the teen TV model that had come before it.
 With stories that directly and sensitively explored homophobia, homelessness and drugs.

 Game of Thrones